 Gather Additional Data to Improve Your Lifecycle Campaigns

 Diamond Candles prompts subscribers to share their birthday and anniversary.
-This information is used to send well-timed emails.
+This information is useful for sending well-timed emails.

 If email personalization is a the top of your agenda this year, this is a great strategy to mimic.